-Visual stress is sometimes misdiagnosed as a behavioral disorder because one of its most common symptoms is lack of focus.
+Visual stress is sometimes misdiagnosed as a behavioral disorder because one of its most common symptoms is a lack of focus.
+It’s often developed from working in an office, which can have negative effects on your visual health.
 Lack of focus, daydreaming and the inability to concentrate are all common symptoms of ADD.
 So if you’re having trouble focusing at work and don’t have a history of ADD, you may be suffering from visual stress.

 Some other symptoms include:

 - Tired eyes